-Current secondary-level, full-time teachers of English, social studies, civics and history are eligible for the program.
-Applicants must hold at least a Bachelor’s degree or the equivalent, have completed at least five years of full-time teaching by the start of the program, and have experience or demonstrated interest in the field of 21st century media literacy.
-Secondary-level teachers include both middle and high school teachers serving students between approximately 12 and 18 years of age.
-The most competitive applicants will have shown evidence of leadership in their schools or districts.
+Current secondary-level, full-time teachers of English, English as a Foreign Language (EFL), social studies, civics, history, media studies, and math or science at institutions serving primarily a local population are eligible for the program.
+Applicants must hold at least a Bachelor’s degree or the equivalent, have completed at least five years of full-time teaching by the start of the program, and have experience or demonstrated interest in the field of media literacy and critical thinking.
+Secondary-level teachers include both middle and high school teachers serving students between 12 and 18 years of age.
+Teachers responsible for teaching additional grade levels must teach middle or high school students more than 50% of their work time in order to be eligible.
+The most competitive applicants will have shown evidence of leadership in their schools and the region.

 The TEA fellowship is fully funded and provides:

 - J‐1 visa support

 - A pre‐departure orientation held in participant’s home country

 - Round‐trip airfare to and within the U.S

 - A Welcome Orientation in Washington, D.C.

 - Housing (generally shared with other program fellows) and meals

 - Transportation to the teaching practicum school (if necessary)

 - A daily allowance for meals and incidentals during the academic program